nicole-terc/composable-sheep-lib/README.md

 ### Android Native

-Just add the dependency in your app `build.gradle` file.
+Just add the dependency in your module `build.gradle` file.

 ```Kotlin
 dependencies {